"Smocking Pleaters, Buttons, Piping

 that require no steaming (Procion Mx).
 Fabrics such as rayon or silk

 chiffon or wool challis pleat and dye with an elegance that is way beyond

-regular tie dye.
+regular tie dye on cotton.
 If one were really creative and the mood to make something

 beautiful and original strikes you (and you might be suffering from a small